-Nepal Rastra Bank (NRB), the central bank of Nepal has issued a new directive imposing ceilings on digital transaction in Nepal.
+Nepal Rastra Bank (NRB), the central bank of Nepal has issued a new directive imposing ceilings on digital transactions in Nepal.
 Deputy governor of Nepal Rastra Bank, Chintamani Siwakoti informed that new regulations have been brought in considering all sectors concerned and international norms.
 The new regulations will systematize digital payments in Nepal, he said.
 [UPDATE: NRB has raised transaction limits on digital banking and payments.]

 As per the latest directive from Nepal Rastra Bank: